Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Introduction

-In our model, introduced in \cite{Kullie:2015} (see fig 1), an electron can tunnel and be field-ionized by a laser pulse with a peak (electric) field strength $F<F_a$.
-A direct ionization (no tunneling) happens when the field strength reaches a threshold called atomic field strength $F_a= I_p^{2}/(4 Z_{eff})$ \cite{Augst:1989,Augst:1991}, where $I_p$ is the ionization potential of the system (atom or molecule) and $Z_{eff}$ is the effective nuclear charge in the single-active electron approximation (SAEA).
-For $F<F_a$, the ionization can happen by tunneling through a barrier, which is built by an effective potential due to the Coulomb potential of the nucleus and the electric field of the laser pulse.
+In our model, introduced in \cite{Kullie:2015} (see Fig. 1), an electron can tunnel and is field-ionized by a laser pulse with a peak (electric) field strength $F$.
+A direct ionization (no tunneling) happens when the field strength reaches a threshold value called atomic field strength $F_a= I_p^{2}/(4 Z_{eff})$ \cite{Augst:1989,Augst:1991}, where $I_p$ is the ionization potential of the system (atom or molecule) and $Z_{eff}$ is the effective nuclear charge in the single-active-electron approximation (SAEA).
+For $F<F_a$, ionization can happen by tunneling through a barrier which is built by an effective potential due to the Coulomb potential of the nucleus and the electric field of the laser pulse.
 It can be expressed in the length gauge (due to G\"oppert-Mayer gauge-transformation \cite{Goeppert:1931}) in a one-dimensional form